shenwei356/LexicMap/docs/content/usage/utils/_index.md

 Available Commands:
-  2blast               Convert the default search output to blast-style format edit-genome-ids      Edit genome IDs in the index via a regular expression genomes              View genome IDs in the index kmers                View k-mers captured by the masks
+  2blast               Convert the default search output to blast-style format 2sam                 Convert the default search output to SAM format edit-genome-ids      Edit genome IDs in the index via a regular expression genomes              View genome IDs in the index kmers                View k-mers captured by the masks